ThomWright/postgres-migrations/README.md

 Previously run migration scripts shouldn't be modified, since we want the process to be repeated in the same way for every new environment.

 This is enforced by hashing the file contents of a migration script and storing this in `migrations` table.
 Before running a migration, the previously run scripts are hashed and checked against the database to ensure they haven't changed.

+**Each migration run in a transaction**

+Ensures each migration is atomic.
+Either it completes successfully, or it is rolled back and the process is aborted.

 **Abort on errors**